Chapter 16

 1(a) … The people belonging to the tribes of Reuben and Gad had very large herds of livestock.

-1(b) … The land of Gilead, which was not part of the promised land, looked perfect for providing for the needs of their families and livestock.
-Does this line of human reasoning sound familiar?
-Have we read this type of reasoning before?
+1(b) … The lands of Jazer and Gilead, which were not part of the promised land, looked perfect for providing for the needs of their families and livestock.

-2-5 … Consequently, they asked Moses and Eleazar, the priest, permission to stay and not enter into God's promised land.
-In other words they were relying upon what they saw and reasoned that it would be best for them to dwell on this side of the Jordan River.
-Instead of trusting God and His promise to them, they were trusting their own eyes, reasoning and the land to provide for their needs.
+2-5 … Consequently, they asked Moses and the priest Eleazar for permission to stay and not enter into God's Promised Land.
+In other words they relied upon what they saw and reasoned that it would be best for them to dwell on this side of the Jordan River.
+Instead of trusting God and His promise to them, they trusted their own eyes and reasoning and wanted the land that was opposite the land of Canaan to provide for their needs.

 Upon hearing their request Moses became quite upset.
 Unfortunately, the children of Gad and the Reubenites won out and a deal was made.
 To read what happened let us go to,